openshift-labs/lab-developing-with-odo/workshop/content/075-create-a-service.md

 odo catalog search service mongodb
 ```

-Typically, the creation of this services can be complex as they might require a huge amount of parameterization that might not be known to the user.
+Often, the creation of these services can be complex as they might require a huge amount of parameterization that might not be known to the user.
 For this, `odo` provides an interactive mode that is really handy.
 Let's create a mongodb database and see it in action:

 ```execute-1
 odo service create